Videos and audio recordings of Ayman al-Zawahiri: March 23, 2008

-On March 23, 2008, Zawahiri released a tape entitled "A Call to Help Our People in Gaza".
-During his speech, Zawahiri called upon Muslims everywhere to “attack the interests of the Jews and the Americans… Select your targets, collect the appropriate funds, assemble your equipment, plan [your attacks] accurately, and then charge towards your targets… There is no place today for those who claim that the battlefield with the Jews is limited to Palestine… Let us hit their interests everywhere.”
+On March 23, 2008, al-Zawahiri released a tape entitled "A Call to Help Our People in Gaza".
+During his speech, al-Zawahiri called upon Muslims everywhere to “attack the interests of the Jews and the Americans… Select your targets, collect the appropriate funds, assemble your equipment, plan [your attacks] accurately, and then charge towards your targets… There is no place today for those who claim that the battlefield with the Jews is limited to Palestine… Let us hit their interests everywhere.”

 April 2, 2008

-On April 2 Zawahiri released the first part of his Q&A with the general public and journalists, entitled "The Open Meeting – Part 1".
+On April 2, al-Zawahiri released the first part of his Q&A with the general public and journalists, entitled "The Open Meeting – Part 1".
 Advertisements for submitting questions were international.
-A new 90-minute audio recording released today of Al-Qaida's Deputy Commander Dr. Ayman al-Zawahiri.
-During the audio recording, Dr. al-Zawahiri responded to many of the hundreds of questions recently submitted on extremist web forums by Al-Qaida supporters and other interested parties.
+It was a 90-minute audio recording.
+During the recording, al-Zawahiri responded to many of the hundreds of questions recently submitted on extremist web forums by al-Qaeda supporters and other interested parties.

 April 17, 2008

-On April 17 Zawahiri released a new tape entitled "On the Fifth Anniversary of the Invasion and Torture of Iraq".
-During the audio recording, Dr. al-Zawahiri boasted, "the first signs of victory have already appeared… Soon, Iraq will become a fortress of Islam, from whence the squadrons and regiments tasked with liberating the Al-Aqsa mosque [in Jerusalem] will burst forth, with the help of Allah.
+On April 17, al-Zawahiri released a new audio recording entitled "On the Fifth Anniversary of the Invasion and Torture of Iraq".
+In the recording, al-Zawahiri boasted, "the first signs of victory have already appeared… Soon, Iraq will become a fortress of Islam, from whence the squadrons and regiments tasked with liberating the Al-Aqsa Mosque [in Jerusalem] will burst forth, with the help of Allah.
 Iraq today is the most important frontline for the participation of our Islamic nation against the forces of the crusader zionist invasion.
 Due to this, providing assistance to the mujahideen in Iraq—at their head, the Islamic State of Iraq (ISI)—is one of the most important duties required of the Islamic nation today.”
 Al-Zawahiri further warned that Muslims "should act now before it is too late.
 The vanguard should act before we see General Petraeus riding into the streets of Cairo and Riyadh leading ‘Awakening movements’ seeking to spill blood, and storm and violate the holy places.”

 April 21, 2008

-On April 21 Zawahiri released the second and final part of his Q&A with the general public and journalists, entitled "The Open Meeting – Part 2".
+On April 21, 2008, al-Zawahiri released the second and final part of his Q&A with the general public and journalists, entitled "The Open Meeting – Part 2".
 Advertisements for submitting questions were international.
-During the audio recording, Dr. al-Zawahiri responded to many of the hundreds of questions recently submitted on extremist web forums by Al-Qaida supporters and other interested parties.
-This time there Zawahiri made no English translation made available with a document or subtitles as with the first.
-Part 2 of Zawahiri's "Town Hall" meeting where he answers questions posted by visitors to the jihadist forums has just been released.
+In the recording, al-Zawahiri responded to many of the hundreds of questions recently submitted on extremist web forums by al-Qaeda supporters and other interested parties.
+This time there al-Zawahiri made no English translation made available with a document or subtitles as with the first.
+Part 2 of al-Zawahiri's "Town Hall" meeting where he answers questions posted by visitors to the jihadist forums has just been released.
 The question and answer format was released in audio format in Arabic, with a 79-page Arabic language transcript.
 No English transcript was provided.